masolimano/maneage/README-hacking.md

    regularly (after any meaningful change/step/result), while not forgetting the following notes.

+   - *Commit message*: The commit message is a very important and useful aspect of version control.
+To make the commit message useful, it would be good if you follow the following convensions.
+You can see many examples by running `git log` in the `template` branch.
+If you intend to improve the template by forking it and pushing commits, it is mandatory to follow these guidelines.
+1) No line should be more than 75 characters (to enable easy reading of the message when you run `git log`).
+2) The first line is the title of the commit and should summarize it (so `git log --oneline` can be useful).
+The title should also not end with a point (`.`).
+3) After the title leave an empty line and start the body of your message (possibly containing many paragraphs).
+4) Describe the context of your commit (the problem it is trying to solve) as much as possible before going onto how you solved it.
+One useful suggestion is to always start the main body of your commit with "Until now".

    - *Tags*: To help manage the history, tag all major commits.
 This helps make a more human-friendly output of `git describe`: for example `v1-4-gaafdb04` states that we are on commit `aafdb04` which is 4